twilio-labs/paste/internal-docs/design/design-library-standards.md

   - Default, error, and disabled states (at least) should be available in Figma.
   - Hover states should include the appropriate cursor to make mocking up prototypes easier for PDs.
   - All variants available in the component API should be available in Figma.
 There may be some exceptions, such as the “reset” variant on buttons.
+- Component properties
+  - Use component properties to handle different variants, instance swaps, and text layers.
+  - If there's a nested component, consider using an instance swap property so consumers can swap to another instance at the parent level.
+For example, if there's an icon, enable the instance swap on that layer.
+  - If there's text in a component, consider using a text property so consumers can update the text of that instance or multiple selected instances at the parent level.
+Note that the text property only works if it's an actual text layer and not in another instance.
+If it's in another instance (e.g., the text in an Anchor), consumers will have to navigate to the Anchor layer to see the text property in the side panel.
+  - Avoid using boolean properties for now as we want the default variant of a component to be its most basic state, and if a boolean is set to no, that layer is hidden from the component set view and can make it difficult for us to internal debug.
 - TODO: In what order do we list properties for variants?
 - TODO: How do we decide which props to expose at the top level of a component vs. nesting?
 Maybe a max number of top-level variants?
 Maybe think about it in terms of [the obvious, the easy, and the possible](https://signalvnoise.com/posts/3047-the-obvious-the-easy-and-the-possible)?